thomaskioko/blog/content/posts/test-components-with-kotlin-inject-anvil.md

 ### Step 3: Platform-Specific Test Components

 I then created platform-specific test components instead of trying to share them in `commonMain`.
-Since we are using DI, anvil will generate the speficif component for each plaform.
-We need to extend the platform component in our test since this will have all the bindigns with everything stiched together.
+Since we are using DI, anvil will generate the specific component for each platform.
+We need to extend the platform component in our test since this will have all the bindigns with everything stitched together.
 So we need to do structure our tests to follow this structure.

 > **Note**: That generated type is named after our component with the Merged suffix: `TestJvmComponentMerged`.